 I loved this white ink pad.
 I think it works great.
 It is white ink afterall and no white ink is going to be totally opaque on dark colored paper.
 It worked as well as I thought it would.

-Used in this card: Black and Tan Love cards sent to Operation Write Home
+Used in this project: Black and Tan Love cards sent to Operation Write Home

 I don't know if it was just mine, or if they're all this way, but it didn't come pre-inked.
 I've used it twice & had to use the refresher ink both times.
 For the price, it just doesn't seem worth it to me.
 Also, I still haven't found a great way to clean my stamps after using this.